 There are some incredible Icelandic souvenirs available to buy, and so many of them aren’t your typical garish key rings or trashy T shirts.
 From carefully homemade sweaters to actual lava, this list is sure to inspire you to purchase some cool Icelandic gifts to take back home!

-Remember that souvenirs aren’t just for you though!
-Bring back something for your friends and family so they can see how awesome Iceland is too!
+Remember that the best souvenirs from Iceland aren’t just for you though!
+I highly recommend bringing back something for your friends and family so they can see how awesome the country is too!

 Why You Should Buy Icelandic Souvenirs?